 "To Jiangdong?"

-After considering it for a moment, Yang Jingsheng agreed.
-Xu Yuan was very happy and immediately called someone to ask for a few days off from work before changing clothes and dragging Yang Jingsheng along to the department store.
+After a moment's consideration, Yang Jingsheng agreed.
+Xu Yuan was thrilled and immediately called someone to request a few days off from work.
+After changing clothes, she pulled Yang Jingsheng along to the department store.

-Yang Jingsheng thought she would browse through women's clothing or cosmetics but was surprised when she showed no interest in those sections and kept circling around the men's department instead.
-She asked for his opinion on shirts, ties, jackets, and leather goods in great detail.
-Noticing the gentle sparkle in her eyes, Yang Jingsheng asked, "Are you buying for your family?"
+Yang Jingsheng thought she would browse through women's clothing or cosmetics but was surprised when she showed no interest in those sections and kept circling around men's clothing instead.
+She asked for his opinion on shirts, ties, jackets, and leather goods in detail.
+Noticing the gentle sparkle in her eyes, he asked, "Buying for family?"

 "For my father," Xu Yuan nodded.

-Yang Jingsheng helped her choose several more conservative styles.
-Xu Yuan held them in her hands and kept looking at them with a hint of unease at the corners of her mouth.
-Yang Jingsheng wrapped his arms around her waist, and they exchanged smiles.
+Yang Jingsheng helped her choose a few more conservative styles.
+Xu Yuan held them in her hands while looking them over anxiously.
+He wrapped his arm around her waist, and they exchanged smiles.

-Early that morning, Yang Jingsheng concocted an excuse for his mother about visiting a classmate for two or three days.
-His mother already knew he would likely be restless at home during his break; going out would help alleviate his boredom.
-She only reminded him to be careful on the road without asking further questions.
+Early this morning, Yang Jingsheng made up a story for his mother about visiting a classmate for two or three days.
+His mother knew he would likely be restless at home during vacation and encouraged him to go out for a change of scenery without asking too many questions.

 After packing a simple bag, Yang Jingsheng crossed the street to pick up Xu Yuan from her apartment.
-She had been up early and was already waiting at the entrance when he arrived.
-He took her large bag and hailed a taxi to Ningzhou Station to catch a train heading to Jiangdong, with their destination being Hong Tian.
+She had been up early and was already waiting at the entrance.
+He took her large bag and hailed a taxi to Ningzhou station to catch a train to Jiangdong, their destination being Hong Tian.

-Xu Yuan wore light makeup; her straight hair cascaded elegantly down to her waist.
-She donned a sleeveless fitted top that partially revealed her adorable belly button and a short narrow skirt that accentuated her long and graceful legs beautifully.
+Xu Yuan wore light makeup with her straight hair cascading down to her waist in an elegant style.
+She donned a sleeveless fitted top that revealed her cute belly button and a short narrow skirt that accentuated her long and graceful legs.

 Comment 0 Comment Count